 The Dawn Hotel sat within what had become a gritty neighborhood.
 Late on the night of December 6 a man entered the lobby and got into an argument with the clerk.
 At around 1:00 on the morning he returned, armed with a pistol and, according to police, "shot the clerk in the chest and fled from the hotel."

 As the Sugar Hill neighborhood improved in the 21st century, the Dawn Hotel did not.
 A New York Senate report in January 2017 on the State's "unclean, unsafe, dangerous temporary shelter system" awarded the Dawn Hotel the uncomplimentary title of No. 1 in the top ten hotel violators in the state.
-The facility was closed by 2018.

 The once handsome houses have been sorely abused throughout their various connected uses.
 And yet glimpses of their former splendor still manage to seep through.